joshlevinson/Sample-WP2Markdown/Suite/template-requirements.md

 ### Standard Mode

  The Suite templates are constructed to enable you to create new email campaigns with the minimum of effort.
 The functionality available in Standard mode is based on the idea that no sections have more than one image, one link and no more than one form link.
 For body text, only one font style is possible (e.g., Verdana, Regular, black, 12pt).
-Use the Standard Mode to specifyâ&#128;¦
+Use the Standard Mode to specify…

 - Section Heading
 - Body text